sofmagon/mini-projects/16-cards-btn/README.md

-# Cards: change styles with JS
+# Card: change styles with JS